 WP3 Effects of bioenergy production on soil quality and survival of parasites and weed seeds.
-Determine soil quality as affected by application of animal manure (non-treated, processed in biogas reactors or aerobically decomposed)..
-Determine trends in the effects of the manure treatments on the genetic and functional diversity of microbiota, the soil structure, and the organic matter content and its quality over the entire project period.
+Determine soil quality as affected by application of biproducts from biofuel processes (bioethanol and biogas and compare to non-processed input materials).
+Determine trends in the effects of the bi-products treatments on the genetic and functional diversity of microbiota, the soil structure, and the organic matter content and its quality over the entire project period.
 Measure the capability of the biogasification in inactivating parasite eggs in the manure.

 Determine the effect of biogasification on the survival of weed seeds in manure.